Working independently can be very attractive for some people.

 - Identify what parts of the work give you the most energy and what parts are more likely to drain your energy.
 Then, consider how you can have more of the first and less of the second.

-- Set goals for your business that help you maintain a steady income, such as investing in rental property or other business activities where you are not directly involved.
+- Set goals for your business that help you maintain a steady income, such as investing in a rental property or other business activities where you are not directly involved.
 This is called passive income.

 - Each day reflect on those moments when you did well at work.